 Can you provide the name(s) and addresse(s) of those who jointly own the property with you?

-Important warnings to consider in in addition to the above Nationwide Building Society transfer of equity Advice :
+Information to consider in in addition to the above Nationwide Building Society transfer of equity Info :

-There may be various tax and legal implications when transferring equity for your property.
+There are numerous potential tax and legal implications when transferring equity for your property.
 You should always seek the advice of a solicitor on the Nationwide Building Society conveyancing panel and accountant before transferring equity.

-Should the tenure of your property be leasehold, provisions in the lease may require that you have a license to do so from the freeholder.
-If such terms are not adhered to you may be in violation of the lease.
-This could trigger the freeholder taking enforcement action against you.
+If your property is leasehold, the lease may require that you obtain the consent of the landlord.
+If such conditions are not complied with you may be in violation of the lease.
+This could potentially result in the freeholder taking enforcement action against you.